 East High School

-East High School places among the top 20% of public schools in Colorado for:
+East High School ranks among the top 20% of public schools in Colorado for:

-East High School's student population of 2,659 students has grown by 7% over five school years.
+East High School's student population of 2,581 students has stayed relatively flat over five school years.

-The teacher population of 129 teachers has stayed relatively flat over five school years.
+The teacher population of 124 teachers has declined by 7% over five school years.

 Overall Testing Rank

 Reading/Language Arts Test Scores (% Proficient)

 All Ethnic Groups

 School District Name